Oluwadamilareolusakin/super-balanced-tree/README.md

 A leaf node is a tree node with no children.

 It's the "end" of a path to the bottom, from the root.

+#### This algorithm is the bi-product of solving this [problem](https://www.interviewcake.com/question/ruby/balanced-binary-tree?course=fc1&section=trees-graphs) on [Interview Cake](https://www.interviewcake.com/), my new favourite resource to keep me challenged